 - Preheat oven to 450 degrees.

-- Steam the cauliflower until it is soft.
+- Steam the cauliflower until it is very soft.

 - Add the egg whites, 1 cup of mozzarella cheese, herbs and salt.
 Process until combined, scraping down sides as needed.